 In addition to the whole responsibility thing (being an adult is so much fun, eh?), you will enjoy hiking with kids more if you have the right gear.
 The kids will whine less.
 They will hike faster.
 And you will be less likely to end up carrying them down the mountain.
 So pack all of this gear!

-I’ll admit that I’ve gone hiking with my kid with her wearing just sneakers.
-There is also a huge trend towards “trail runners” instead of hiking boots now.
-However, boots are still best when it comes to preventing sprains.
-They also provide protection against snake bites.
+Ideally, everyone should wear boots when hiking.
+Boots are best when it comes to preventing sprains.
+They provide protection against snake bites.
 Since kids aren’t very careful about watching where they step, having hiking boots can spare them from getting drenched feet when they accidentally jump in a puddle.

 2. Water Bottle/Water